 This region encompasses over 280,000 acres of vineyards dedicated to wine production.
 With its temperate climate, Bordeaux is a significant contributor to world wine markets; in 2020, Bordeaux produced over 440 million liters of wine, the equivalent of 587 million bottles of wine.

-The Bordeaux wine region of France contains various subregions - 38 separate subregions, to be exact, with 57 appellations spread out across each subregion.
+Bordeaux is one of the most iconic wine regions of France and contains various subregions - 38 separate subregions, to be exact, with 57 appellations spread out across each subregion.

 Bordeaux Wine Region highlights